 Following law school, Mr. Charnes served as a law clerk to Supreme Court Justice Anthony M. Kennedy and to Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.
 Prior to joining the firm, he was an associate at a Washington, D.C. law firm and then was an executive-level in-house litigator for a Fortune 500 company.
 From 2002 to 2003, Mr. Charnes served as the Principal Deputy Assistant Attorney General for the Office of Legal Policy at the United States Department of Justice.
 At the Office of Legal Policy, he was responsible for various legal policy matters, including counter-terrorism policy and civil justice reform, and for assisting with the selection and confirmation of federal judges.

 Mr. Charnes was awarded the Attorney General’s Distinguished Service Award in July 2003.
 While at Harvard Law School, he was the recipient of the Sears Prize, awarded to the three students with the top academic performance during their first year of law school.
-Mr. Charnes was recognized in The Best Lawyers in America® for Appellate Practice, Commercial Litigation, and First Amendment Litigation in 2020 and the 12 years immediately preceding.
-He was also named a "Winston-Salem/Greensboro Lawyer of the Year" in 2019 in the area of Appellate Practice by The Best Lawyers in America®.
-Mr. Charnes has been listed in the 2016 and the nine immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business in the area of General Commercial Litigation.
-He has been named a North Carolina "Super Lawyer" in 2019 and the seven years immediately preceding for Appellate Law, and one of the top 100 lawyers in North Carolina, by Super Lawyers magazine.
+Mr. Charnes was recognized in The Best Lawyers in America® for Appellate Law, Commercial Litigation, and First Amendment Litigation in 2020 and the twelve years immediately preceding.
+He has been listed in the 2016 and the nine immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business in the area of General Commercial Litigation.
+Mr. Charnes has been named a North Carolina "Super Lawyer" in 2019 and the seven immediately precedent years in the area of Appellate Law, and one of the top 100 lawyers in North Carolina, by Super Lawyers magazine.
 Mr. Charnes was named a "Litigation Star" among North Carolina attorneys and a “Fourth Circuit Litigation Star” in the 2013 edition of Benchmark Litigation.
-He was also named a "Litigation Star" for North Carolina in 2014, 2015, and 2016 by Benchmark Litigation.
+He was also named a "Litigation Star" for North Carolina in 2014, 2015 and 2016 by Benchmark Litigation.
 Mr. Charnes is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.